Bar Beauty Medical

 Most cosmetic injectables and energy-based devices are deferred during pregnancy and lactation.
 We can recommend pregnancy-safe alternatives and rebook you for cosmetic treatment after weaning.

 Yes.
-We are a partner clinic for Beautifi and accept Medicard.
 Both can pre-qualify you in under two minutes without a hard credit pull.
+Affirm financing is available for qualifying plans.

 Will this treatment be covered by my insurance or OHIP?